 The technology behind this app was developed by the app’s creators Face.com.
 This patent-pending technology is based on Face.com’s own proprietary algorithms that allow them to achieve high accuracy for recognizing faces in the real-life photos of the Web on a massive scale.
 In an experimental real-life faces dataset (labeled Faces in the Wild) organized by the University of Massachusetts, a hybrid descriptor-based algorithm published together with the face.com team outperformed significantly the best-known algorithms to date; see the comparison at here.

 It seems that Photo Finder has a very real chance of changing the way we interact with the Facebook photos platform and perhaps give us a real taste of a future where computers can actually recognize very complex visual data like faces and correctly tag them.
-The founders behind Face are close friends of mine and knowing their combined set of skills and technological abilities, I am certain that this application will be more technologically advanced than any other we’ve seen so far.Ayelet Noff is a partner in Socialmedia.biz and founder and co-CEO of Blonde 2.0, specializing in creating brand awareness , engagement with consumers and overall buzz for brands online.
+The founders behind Face are close friends of mine and knowing their combined set of skills and technological abilities, I am certain that this application will be more technologically advanced than any other we’ve seen so far.Ayelet Noff is a partner in Socialmedia.biz and founder and Co-CEO of Blonde 2.0, an award winning digital PR agency with branches in Boston and Tel Aviv.
 Contact Ayelet via The Blonde 2.0 website , email, or follow her on Twitter and Google Plus.